The books we read in 2022: Central America books, travelogues, and Mexican literature

 So, suddenly we had three such books on our 2022 Central America books list.
 Together they make for interesting, hilarious, shocking and informative reading.

-It’s Every Monkey for Themselves: A True Story of Sex, Love and Lies in The Jungle (on Amazon)
+Get It’s Every Monkey for Themselves: A True Story of Sex, Love and Lies in The Jungle on Amazon

-Monkeys Are Made of Chocolate: Exotic and Unseen Costa Rica (on Amazon)
+Get Monkeys Are Made of Chocolate: Exotic and Unseen Costa Rica on Amazon

-Green Phoenix: Restoring the Tropical Forests of Guancaste, Costa Rica (on Amazon)
+Get Green Phoenix: Restoring the Tropical Forests of Guancaste, Costa Rica on Amazon

 6. The travel epic on India: Shantaram